 “Streets Raised Us.
 Horses Saved Us.”

-This film shines a light on the incredible work of the Compton Cowboys and the Compton Jr. Equestrians — keeping kids off the streets and on horses while building family, resilience, and hope in the heart of LA.
+This film shines a light on the life changing work of the Compton Cowboys and the Compton Jr. Equestrians — keeping kids off the streets and on horses while building family, resilience, and hope in the heart of LA.

 Heart of Compton is now fiscally sponsored by From the Heart Productions, Inc. This opens the door for bigger impact — more screenings, deeper outreach, and amplifying the voices of the next generation of riders.
 To support this project and the young riders whose stories inspire it, you can make your tax-deductible donation at www.tinyurl.com/heartofcompton